-One such example of biased evaluation is the clear and consistent evidence for increased risk of brain tumors in mobile phone users with more than 10 years of exposure in the heaviest user group.
-This has been the result of repeated meta-analysis of available epidemiological studies.
-In this case SCHEER chose create doubt about the solid evidence, by referring to "significant criticism" from two letters to the scientific journal editor of one of these meta-analyses.
+SCHEER chose create doubt about the solid evidence, by referring to "significant criticism" from two letters to the scientific journal editor of one of these meta-analyses.
 The two letters were each coauthored by members of ICNIRP, thus propagating the ICNIRP cartel biased view.
-SCHEER also fails to mention that the evidence of cancerous effects is consolidated by the solid evidence of oxidative stress and DNA damage caused by the radiation (i.e. evidence for the mechanism) and further the cancerous effects found in large animal studies.14 Other experts conclude: "When the cumulative body of evidence is assessed, the overall picture on low-intensity nonthermal levels of RFR [radiofrequency radiation] shows a clear and consistent pattern of adverse effects that form the basis of the mechanisms whereby RFR can cause the cancers seen in human populations."15
+In conflict with the methodology document, SCHEER also fails to mention that the evidence of cancerous effects is consolidated by the solid evidence of oxidative stress and DNA damage caused by the radiation (i.e., evidence for the mechanism) and further the cancerous effects found in the largest animal studies.
+Other experts conclude: "When the cumulative body of evidence is assessed, the overall picture on low-intensity nonthermal levels of RFR [radiofrequency radiation] shows a clear and consistent pattern of adverse effects that form the basis of the mechanisms whereby RFR can cause the cancers seen in human populations."

 Further, regarding studies that do not find effects, SCHEER fails to analyze whether it has failed because of poor study design, e.g., irrelevant exposure.
 In contrast, irrelevant criteria are used to discard a large body of studies that finds effects, e.g., the strict demands for dosimetry, where it is not relevant or pertinent.
+In weighing the evidence, SCHEER repeatedly fails to consider that lack of effects from exposure with pure sinus-waves (un-modulated) or very short exposure is not conflicting evidence, with regard to evidence of effects from strongly modulated radiation (as from the wireless communication technologies) and long-term exposure.